AdrianAntico/AutoPlots/README.md

 Another giant bonus is that the user can either pre-aggregate their data and pass that through to these functions (using PreAgg = TRUE) or they can leave their data in raw form and let my optimized data.table code manage it for them.
 This means you can develop plots from giant data sets without having to wait for long running data operations.
 Further, there is a SampleSize parameter in the functions to limit the number of records to display, for the giant data cases (or for scatter / copula plots).
 This sampling takes place AFTER data aggregation, not before.

 ### Features
-- Choose from Echarts or Plotly via functions parameter
 - Common API across all functions, regardless of Echarts usage or Plotly usage
 - Automatic data management via data.table operations
 - Large variety of aggregation statistics options
 - Large number of numeric transformations options
 - Easy faceting by specifying FacetRows and FacetCols via function parameters
-- Automatic formatting from Echarts and Plotly (Echarts has some really great features!)
+- Automatic formatting from Echarts
 - Updating Titles, Axes Labels, and Values displayed on plots
-- There are 30+ plot types (18+ standard and 12 model evaluation) including 3D Plots
+- There are 37 plot types (25 standard and 12 model evaluation) including 3D Plots
 - Display size sampling (sampled right before plot building, not before data management)
 - Model evaluation plots available by grouping variables (or faceted)